 Merit Medical’s hands-on transseptal education program delivers the tools and techniques needed to perform efficient and successful electrophysiology and interventional cardiology heart procedures.

 Courses cover transseptal access through vascular closure and are designed for early career electrophysiologists and electrophysiology fellows.
-Led by world-renowned, expert faculty, Think Transseptal uses multiple modes of instruction, including hands-on training, clinical data reviews, live case demonstrations, and didactic presentations.
+Led by world-renowned, expert faculty, Think Transseptal uses multiple modes of instruction, including clinical data reviews, live case demonstrations, and didactic presentations.

 Meet the Think Transseptal faculty who have helped to pioneer transseptal procedures and advance the electrophysiology and interventional cardiology fields of medicine.